 If your flight arrives earlier in the day it’s worth spending a couple of hours in Zagreb, Croatia’s small and lovely capital.
 Actually, Zagreb would worth more than just a couple of hours (see our weekend itinerary here) but 10 days are 10 days and there’s really a lot to see in Croatia!

 |What to see in Zagreb if you only have a couple of hours|

 A road trip is your best option to explore!

-Of course, for us a road trip was straightforward anyway as we arrived to Croatia in our own car.
-But car rental is also affordable and main roads are in good conditions in general.
+Of course, for us a road trip was straightforward, anyway, as we arrived to Croatia in our own car.
+But car rental is also affordable, and main roads are in good condition in general.
 Almost all the popular places could be reached on motorway.
-If you are interested in car rental click here for deals and more info about driving in Croatia!

 So once you are in your car it’s worth heading to Plitvice Lakes National Park and spend your first night somewhere close by.
 Plitvice is a popular place and it’s the most peaceful early in the morning.
 It’s 2 hours drive from Zagreb.

 Day 2: Plitvice Lakes National Park

 Plitvice is a magical park!
 Its 16 terraced lakes are joined by waterfalls and it’s one of the most impressive karst entities in the world.
 In our opinion it’s among the most beautiful national parks in Europe.
 It well deserves a whole day to explore.
 Different visiting programs are put together by the park stuff so everyone can choose a route based on their time and physical conditions.